Isle of Wight Guru

 1. Beaches in Bembridge, St HElens and Seaview

-The main reason we go to Bembridge, St Helens and Seaview are for the beaches.
+The main reason we go to Bembridge, St Helens and Seaview is for the beaches.

 They don't have the huge great cliffs and isolation of the West Wight, but there's a good choice of wide open beaches with shallow water and some nice isolated sandy spots.
 Our favourite ones are:

-• St Helens Beach is a popular beach which is sort of sandy and sort of shingly.
+• St Helens Beach is a popular beach that is sort of sandy and sort of shingly.
 It's popular with dog walkers and kayakers and has a nice outlook across a busy section of the Solent.
-You can cough up for parking on the seafront if there's space or there's a National Trust car park hidden round the back which is free for members.
+You can cough up for parking on the seafront if there's space or there's a National Trust car park hidden round the back that is free for members (see our free parking directory).

 St Helens Beach Isle of Wight